 \subsubsection{A Note to the Mathematically Nervous}

-It is impossible to write a comprehensive review of information theory (a field of mathematics in it's own right) in complex systems (a very quantitative meta-field) without relying on a certain amount of mathematics.
-However, throughout this review we have done our best to bolster the formulae with discussions about the intuition behind the measures and how they might be interpreted.
+It is impossible to write a comprehensive review of information theory (a field of mathematics in its own right) in complex systems (a very quantitative meta-field) without relying on a certain amount of mathematics.
+However, throughout this review I have done my best to bolster the formulae with discussions about the intuitions behind the math, and how the measures might be interpreted.
 Complex systems draws interest from many fields, and many (especially students just discovering the interest for the first time) may not have a comprehensive mathematics background.
 To paraphrase Albert Einstein, we have tried to ``make everything as simple as possible, but no simpler".
-For readers who wish the refresh on the basics on probability theory (on which information theory is fundamentally based), see the Supplementary Information).
+For readers who wish to refresh on the basics of probability theory (on which information theory is fundamentally based), see the Supplementary Information).

 With that caveat in mind, we now turn to the most fundamental building block of information theory: the entropy.